Harm reduction information for people who use substances, overdose prevention services and supervised consumption sites and social services.

 - The face shield has a one-way valve and large impermeable area which protects the responder from respiratory secretions.

 - After responding dispose of the face shield before taking off the gloves and wash/clean hands thoroughly.

-- If chest compressions are needed, place a towel or a piece of clothing over the person’s nose and mouth to protect yourself from droplets.
+- If chest compressions are needed, gently place a towel or a piece of clothing over the person’s nose and mouth.

-- If you share a washroom with others, clean and disinfect high-touch surfaces, such as knobs, taps, and flushers with soap and water, bleach, hydrogen peroxide or alcohol-based wipes (70%) after every use.
+- If you share a washroom with others, clean and disinfect high-touch surfaces, such as knobs, taps, and flushers with soap and water, bleach, hydrogen peroxide or alcohol-based wipes (70%) regularly (at least twice per day).
 Do not mix different types of cleaning solutions.